Coleraine: Explore the ancient county town

 One of Northern Ireland’s oldest professional theatres, Coleraine’s Riverside Theatre, is well-loved and known.
 It offers world-class entertainment as well as Outreach, an excellent youth drama programme.

-The theatre is operated jointly by the Borough Council and the University of Ulster, and several excellent, well-known actors have at some stage performed there.
+The theatre is operated jointly by the Borough Council and Ulster University, specifically on the university campus in Coleraine.
+The campus, established in the 1960s as the new Ulster University, played a significant role in the town’s development by attracting students and revitalizing the local community.
+Several excellent, well-known actors have at some stage performed there.
 These include one such local hero, James Nesbitt.
 In 1978 he gave an exceptional performance in Oliver as Fagin, and his international career continues to go from strength to strength.

 Respect and Understanding